A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Experimental Considerations

 Ultimately, from a preparation perspective, the global $\hat{x}$ field would not allow for adiabatic preparation due to the lack of a direct continuous transition from the trivial paramagnet to the CSL.

-\subsubsection{Local field: $h_z$}
+\subsubsection{Local field $h_z$}

-Broadening the scope of perturbations, we now consider the effect of a locally varying magnetic field pattern, a natural perturbation to consider in the context of emerging AMO platforms~\cite{browaeys:2020}.

-We again focus on breathing $\beta = 1.5$, using one particular pattern [highlighted in Fig~\ref{fig:schematic}(c)] that is associated with a paramagnetic state with zero total magnetization.
-Since the Hamiltonian has a $U(1)$ magnetization symmetry, this ensures that by adiabatically ramping down the strength of $h_z$, the system can be continuously tuned from the paramagnet to the previously studied zero magnetization CSL state.
+In general, many different patterns can be achieved by changing the values of $\lambda_i$ in Eq.~\ref{eq:FieldDefinition}.
+Here, we focus on a specific one---corresponding to the paramagnetic state in Fig~\ref{fig:OnsiteField}(b)---which minimizes the total magnetization in each triangle, and globally favors the state of zero magnetization.
+Since the Hamiltonian has a $U(1)$ spin rotation symmetry, magnetization is conserved as we adiabatically ramp down the strength of $h_z$, connecting the initial paramagnetic state to the previously studied zero magnetization CSL state.

 The symmetry properties of the local pattern also gives insight into the nature of the transition.
 Previously, we understood the origin of the first order transition from the CSL to Glider-VBS pattern by the change of two symmetries in the system---restoring the TRS and breaking a lattice symmetry.
 By contrast, the local pattern we consider (and any other pattern that has odd magnetization per unit-cell and zero total magnetization) will immediately break rotation and translation symmetry, while maintaining TRS~\footnote{While the TRS defines as $\Theta = Ke^{i\pi\sum_jS^y_j}$ is not respected because of the presence of the field, the Hamiltonian remain purely real, so one can define a spinless time reversal symmetry $\Theta' = K$ which remains respected}.
 As a result, at non-zero $h_z$, the lattice symmetries are already broken and the transition out of the CSL must only recover the TRS, so we expect this transition to be second-order.